inexxt/GTAP2019/lascoux_clean/README.md

   - `Compact.agda` - defines relations in full symmetric group, concerned mainly with `_≅*_` data type (TODO think of a good name for this relation)
   - `SwapLemmas.agda` - defines lemmas concerning exchanging the order of singletons and down-arrows (TODO rename them to exchange-lemmas)
   - `Canonical.agda` - defines canonical data type
-  - `CoxeterCompact.agda` - defines Coxeter presentation and proves that Compact presentation is weaker than Coxeter presentation
-    - (ie when two things are related by Compact, then they are related by Coxeter)
+  - `CoxeterCompact.agda` - defines Coxeter presentation and proves that Compact presentation is weaker than Coxeter presentation - ie when two things are related by Compact, then they are related by Coxeter.

 Diamond:
   - `LongLemmas.agda` - defines very specific lemmas for critical pairs involving `long` constructor